A diverse spectrum of diseases affects the biliary system, often presenting with similar clinical signs and symptoms. See the images below.

 PSC is a chronic cholestatic biliary disease characterized by nonsuppurative inflammation and fibrosis of the biliary ductal system.
 The cause is unknown but is associated with autoimmune inflammatory diseases, such as chronic ulcerative colitis and Crohn colitis (less commonly), and rare conditions, such as Riedel thyroiditis and retroperitoneal fibrosis.
 Most patients present with fatigue and pruritus and, occasionally, jaundice.
 The natural history is variable but involves progressive destruction of the bile ducts, leading to cirrhosis and liver failure.
 The clinical features of cholangitis (ie, fever, right upper quadrant pain, jaundice) are uncommon unless the biliary system has been instrumented.

-PBC is a progressive cholestatic biliary disease that presents with fatigue and itching or asymptomatic elevation of the alkaline phosphatase.
+Primary biliary cholangitis (PBC), formerly known as primary biliary cirrhosis, is a progressive cholestatic biliary disease that presents with fatigue and itching or asymptomatic elevation of the alkaline phosphatase.
+The name change reflects the fact that cirrhosis occurs only in the late stage and therefore does not correctly identify patients with early-stage disease.
 Jaundice develops with progressive destruction of bile ductules that eventually leads to liver cirrhosis and hepatic failure.
-This autoimmune illness has a familial predisposition, in which even unaffected family members may have immunologic abnormalities, especially an increased serum immunoglobulin M (IgM) and an association with human leucocyte antigen (HLA)-DR8.[5, 6]
+This autoimmune illness has a familial predisposition, in which even unaffected family members may have immunologic abnormalities, especially an increased serum immunoglobulin M (IgM) and an association with human leucocyte antigen (HLA)-DR8.[4, 5]

 Although numerous autoantibodies have been identified, antimitochondrial antibodies (AMA) are present in 95% of patients.
 AMA is a family of antibodies; those directed against the inner mitochondrial membrane antigen M2 in the 2-oxo-acid dehydrogenase complex are most specific for PBC.
 Circulating immune complexes also have been identified but are unlikely to play a pathogenic role.
 Circulating T lymphocyte levels initially are within the reference range and decline as the disease progresses.
 The histologic appearance of the bile duct destruction resembles hepatic allograft rejection and graft-versus-host disease of the liver and appears to be mediated by cytotoxic T lymphocytes.